Structural restrictions in local causal discovery: identifying direct causes of a target variable: Estimation

 \subsection{Consistency}

-Consistency of the proposed algorithm follows directly from the results presented in \cite{reviewANMMooij}, who showed consistency of the score-based DAG estimation for additive noise models.
-In the following, we assume $\mathcal{F} = \mathcal{F}_A$, although it is straightforward to generalize these results for other types of $\mathcal{F}$ (for a discussion about $\mathcal{F} = \mathcal{F}_{LS}$, see \cite{sun2023causeeffect}, and for $\mathcal{F} = \mathcal{F}_F$, see \cite{bodik2023identifiability}).
-For simplicity, we assume that the measure of independence is the negative value of HSIC test itself (not the p-value as we use in our implementation), and the noise estimate $\hat{\varepsilon}$ is \textit{suitable} in the sense that
+Consistency of the proposed algorithm follows from the results presented in \cite{reviewANMMooij}, who showed consistency of the score-based DAG estimation for additive noise models.
+In the following, we consider $\mathcal{F} = \mathcal{F}_A$, although it is straightforward to generalize these results for other types of $\mathcal{F}$ (for a discussion about $\mathcal{F} = \mathcal{F}_{LS}$, see \cite{sun2023causeeffect}, and for $\mathcal{F} = \mathcal{F}_F$, see \cite{bodik2023identifiability}).
+For simplicity, we assume that the measure of independence is the negative value of HSIC test itself (not its p-value as we use in our implementation), and the estimate $\hat{f}_S$ is \textit{suitable} in the sense that noise estimate $\hat{\varepsilon} = \hat{f}_S^\leftarrow(\textbf{X}_S, Y)$ satisfies

-where the expectation is taken with respect to the distribution of the random sample (see Appendix A.2 in \cite{reviewANMMooij}).
+where the expectation is taken with respect to the distribution of the random sample \cite[Appendix A.2]{reviewANMMooij}.